 - CLAM JUICE: Choose very, very carefully to find one that doesn’t contain any citric acid or other corn-derived ingredient.
 This can be tough to find, so when you do find it, encourage your store to keep carrying it.
 I went through a period of a couple of years when the “safe” brand I used to buy disappeared, and I had to manage without any, which makes a big difference to the final result.
 I did try adding a little fish sauce to make up for it, but wow, that stuff is salty!
 Now I’ve found one again, and I’ll post it in the Grocery section so you can look out for it too, or try to get your store to bring it in.

-- BROWN SUGAR: I’m not sure if there’s a difference between Canadian brown sugar and American or British/European, but I’ve not had any troubles with it here in Canada while I have read cautions about the American varieties.
+- BROWN SUGAR: If you want to try this for your sweetener, proceed with great caution.
+I’m not sure if there’s a difference between Canadian brown sugar and American or British/European, but I’ve not had any troubles with it here in Canada while I have read cautions about the American varieties.
 This is a topic I’ll have to research more.

 I’ve long forgotten what store-bought oyster sauce tastes like, but I really like this version that I’ve arrived at over many years of experimentation.
 If you like onions, you can also add two or three chunks of the white sections of scallions (aka green onions) to the broth with the ginger, and if you like garlic you can add two crushed cloves then, too.
 However, I really like it best without either; this way, you can add the “right” amount of garlic and/or onion to your dish without the risk of overdoing it with the sauce you add in at the end, too.